Patsy Reddy: Governor-General of New Zealand

 In March 2016, it was announced that Queen Elizabeth II had approved the appointment of Reddy as the next governor-general of New Zealand, for a five-year term starting in September 2016, on the advice of then Prime Minister John Key.
 She was officially sworn in as the 21st governor-general by Chief Justice Dame Sian Elias on 28 September.
 The swearing-in ceremony included a Māori pōwhiri, a 21-gun salute, and music from the Royal New Zealand Air Force Band and the New Zealand Opera Chorus; the ceremony was attended by hundreds of observers, including film-makers Sir Peter Jackson and James Cameron (a former neighbour), with an address by Prime Minister John Key.
 Reddy became the third woman to hold the position, after Dame Catherine Tizard and Dame Silvia Cartwright.

 Reddy gave her first Royal assent as governor-general on 18 October 2016.

 On 7 November 2016, Reddy welcomed King Willem-Alexander and Queen Máxima of the Netherlands to New Zealand.
 She hosted a state banquet.

 On 12 December 2016, subsequent to the resignation of John Key, Reddy swore in Bill English as prime minister and Paula Bennett as deputy prime minister.

 On 7 February 2017, Reddy delivered her first annual Waitangi Day Bledisloe Address at the Bledisloe Garden reception at Government House, Wellington.

 In her first overseas trip, Reddy visited Niue and the Cook Islands, the associated states of New Zealand, on 21 and 22 March 2017 respectively.
 Reddy was welcomed by Tom Marsters, the Queen's Representative in the Cook Islands.

 On 6 May 2017, Reddy travelled to Italy, where she visited various cultural events in Rome and Venice.
-On 14 May, she visited Barbados, where she met with the Governor-General of Barbados, Elliott Belgrave, and the prime minister, Freundel Stuart.
+On 14 May, she visited Barbados, where she met with the Governor-General of Barbados, Sir Elliott Belgrave, and the prime minister, Freundel Stuart.

 On 30 September 2017, Reddy travelled to Israel for a two-day trip, in which she represented New Zealand at official commemorations to mark the centennial of the Battle of Beersheba during the First World War.
-She was received by Israeli President Reuven Rivlin and later met with Prime Minister Benjamin Netenyahu.
+She was received by Israeli President Reuven Rivlin and later met with Prime Minister Benjamin Netanyahu.

 On 26 October 2017, Reddy presided at the swearing-in of the new Executive Council.
 She signed warrants appointing the new prime minister, Jacinda Ardern, and other ministers.
 On 8 November, Reddy attended the State Opening of Parliament where she addressed MPs from the throne.